wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 IP address of the Redis server and the port number.
 Class `Redis` is defined in file `client.py` of the source tree.
 In the most general case, the object constructor creates a `ConnectionPool` object and saves it to the `connection_pool` field of the `Redis` object.
+The `ConnectionPool` object (file `connection.py`) is a thin wrapping layer over the actual connection object, `class Connection`.
+The `ConnectionPool` is responsible for dynamically maintaining a pool of connection objects to maximize the reuse of allocated OS sockets.
+The class provides two main interface methods.
+The first is `get_connection()`, which either returns an existing connection object from its `_available_connections` list, or creates a new connection object by calling `make_connection()` of itself if the list is empty.
+Either way, the new connection is created with the arguments passed into `class Redis`'s constructor, connected to the Redis server by calling `connect()` on the connection object, and finally returned back to the caller.

 ## Build, Compilation, and Usage